Folklore of the United States: Jamestown

 In May 1607, the Susan Constant, the Discovery, and the Godspeed sailed through Chesapeake Bay and thirty miles up the James River settlers built Jamestown, Virginia, England's first permanent colony.
 Too late in the season to plant crops, many were not accustomed to manual labor.
 Within a few months, some settlers died of famine and disease.
 Only thirty-eight made it through their first year in the New World.
 The winter of 1609-1610 was known as the "Starving Time."
-Due to an extreme drought, hostile relations with the Powhatan, and the loss of a supply ship, the people of Jamestown were left with nothing to eat.
+Due to an extreme drought, hostile relations with the Powhatan Confederacy, and the loss of a supply ship, the people of Jamestown were left with nothing to eat.
 The settlers were forced to eat their horses, cats, dogs, and boot leather.
 In 2013, the first direct evidence was found of cannibalism within Jamestown.

 Captain John Smith, a pirate turned gentleman, turned the settlers into foragers and successful traders with the Native Americans, who taught the English how to plant corn and other crops.
-Smith led expeditions to explore the regions surrounding Jamestown, and it was during one of these that the chief of the Powhatan Native Americans captured Smith.
+Smith led expeditions to explore the regions surrounding Jamestown, and it was during one of these that the Powhatan Confederacy captured Smith.
 According to an account Smith published in 1624, he was going to be put to death until the chief's daughter, Pocahontas, saved him.
 From this, the legend of Pocahontas sprang forth, becoming part of American folklore, children's books, and movies.